Kagebounshin/neverday-milestone-project-1/README.md

     - If I scroll down to the "shows" section, there is a link wich also takes me down to the "Contact" section.

 * I would like to get the latest news from the band.
     - I enter the site and on the second picture in the header I find a text and an "Envelope" icon, I press the icon and a modal comes up, I can now enter my Email and the press the "Subscribe" button.

     - I enter the site, scrolls down to the bottom of the page, at the footer I find a "Newsletter" button, I press the button, and the same modal pops up.
-I can now enter my Email and the press the "Subscribe" button.
+I can now enter my Email and then press the "Subscribe" button.

     - On smaller devices, I find the newsletter button below the carousel in the header.
 I press the "Envelope" icon, and the newletter modal pops up.
 I can now enter my Email and the press the "Subscribe" button.